YichaoXu/comp0110_project_tools/README.md

-# A Tool for etabilishing the test-to-code traceability link by CoEv strategy
+# A Tool for establishing the test-to-code traceability link by CoEv strategy
 ## 1. Description

 It is a tool for establishing the test-to-code traceability link from the co-evolution relationship between the methods